VS

 Looking at overall running costs, both models reveal some interesting differences in everyday economy.

-As for range, the VW Tayron performs decisively better – achieving up to 123 km, about 53 km more than the Hyundai Tucson.
+As for electric range, the VW Tayron performs decisively better – achieving up to 123 km, about 53 km more than the Hyundai Tucson.

 Engine and Performance: